Right now, the way multi-language pages work is very hacky, and English-as-default is hardcoded into the logic.

 Code for finding title, author and date of pages is very fragile, and BARELY works, and makes precise assumptions about the type of Markdown variant is in use, even though Pandoc supports many variants.

-md links are converted to html links, which is correct, but pages that make reference to md files while including the . character will be mangled by this.
+links, which is correct, but pages that make reference to md

 The sed replacement is not performed on external links, which is correct, but incomplete.